 Delivery driver inspired by ‘Hardest Geezer’ quits job to run length of UK

-Jack Ward started the challenge on February 26 at John O’Groats, Scotland, and aims to finish on March 29 at Land’s End, Cornwall.
+Jack Ward started the challenge on February 26 at John O’Groats in Scotland, and aims to finish on March 29 at Land’s End in Cornwall.

 Your support helps us to tell the story